Introduction

 Homeowners should consider several factors beyond the initial installation of artificial grass:

-• Maintenance Costs: Although artificial grass requires less upkeep than natural grass, it still necessitates occasional brushing, infill replenishment, and cleaning.
-Homeowners should budget approximately $100 to $300 annually for these maintenance tasks.
+- Maintenance: Although artificial grass requires less upkeep than natural grass, it still necessitates some care.
+Homeowners should budget for these maintenance tasks.

-• Repairs: Over time, certain areas may need repairs or replacements depending on usage.
+- Repairs: Over time, repairs may be needed depending on usage.
 It is prudent to set aside funds specifically for potential repairs to ensure the longevity of the turf.

-By considering how much does artificial grass cost, homeowners can better prepare for the financial commitment associated with its installation.
+By considering these factors, homeowners can better prepare for the costs associated with its installation.

 Conclusion